 At times delivering NSP services can be challenging.
 This session provides an overview on:

-- the history and concepts of NSPs and how they fit into Australia’s drug policy;
+- the history and reasoning behind NSPs and how they fit into Australia’s drug policy;

 - the financial, social and health benefits of providing NSP;

 - the prevention, transmission and treatment of Blood Borne Viruses (HIV, hepatitis B and C);

 - safe retrieval and disposal of discarded injecting equipment; and